Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Bill Humphrey is an advocate for prison safety and will exercise the legal privilege guaranteed to Massachusetts legislators to make unannounced inspections of correctional facilities.
 He is also an opponent of punitive solitary confinement.

 As a Newton City Councilor, Bill Humphrey is noted for his vocal opposition to the use of prison labor for municipal production needs, which is promoted under current state law.
 The government of Massachusetts and municipal governments currently source a vast quantity of physical goods from prison labor receiving rock-bottom hourly wages, a tiny fraction of minimum wage.
 This is not only deeply unethical and immoral, but it also undercuts workers and manufacturers in the Massachusetts economy outside of the prison system.
 This abuse and damage must be brought to an end with a restructured, voluntary, fair system.
+These workers need to be able to accumulate savings from their working wages for their expenses inside and out, including supporting family outside.

 Human Rights, Inclusion, and Accessibility